voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 Add or Remove Loyalty Card Balance

 This method gives adds or removes balance to an existing loyalty card.
-The removal of points will consume the points that expire the soonest.   📘 Alternative endpoint  This endpoint is an alternative to this endpoint.
-The URL was re-designed to allow you to add or remove loyalty card balance without having to provide the campaignId as a path parameter.
+The removal of points will consume the points that expire the soonest.   <!-- theme: info -->   >🚧 Async Action >  > This is an async action.
+If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.   > 📘 Alternative endpoint > This endpoint is an alternative to this <!-- [endpoint](OpenAPI.json/paths/~1loyalties~1{campaignId}~1members~1{memberId}~1balance) -->[endpoint](ref:update-loyalty-card-balance-1).
+The URL was re-designed to allow you to add or remove loyalty card balance without having to provide the `campaignId` as a path parameter.

 ### Examples